 The PADIS Guidelines foster the delivery of excellent care in these areas and stimulate the completion of pragmatic, patient-centered research across each of these important critical care domains.

-The ABCDEF Bundle offers guidance on how to implement the guidelines.
-ICU Liberation provides resources related to bundle implementation, including those specific to each bundle element.
+The ICU Liberation Bundle (A-F) offers guidance on how to implement the guidelines.
+ICU Liberation provides resources related to bundle implementation, including those specific to each bundle element..

 In 2013, the Society of Critical Care Medicine (SCCM) created the ICU Liberation campaign based on the publication of the Clinical Practice Guidelines for the Management of Pain, Agitation, and Delirium (PAD) in Adult Patients in the Intensive Care Unit in Critical Care Medicine.
 The guidelines were updated in 2018.
 The ICU Liberation Bundle (A-F), which represents the implementation strategy used to provide each of the recommendations in the guideline to every patient, complements the guideline.

 In 2014, SCCM was awarded a grant from the Gordon and Betty Moore Foundation to study clinical practice integration and further dissemination of the 2013 PAD guidelines.
 The original ABCDE Bundle, sometimes referred to as the A-E Bundle, was expanded to include the Family element, evolving into the ABCDEF Bundle or A-F Bundle.
 During a 20-month period, 77 adult and pediatric academic, community, and federal ICUs collected data and shared best practices as they implemented the ABCDEF Bundle.
 Implementation of the ABCDEF Bundle showed significant and clinically meaningful outcomes, including survival, mechanical ventilation use, coma, delirium, restraint-free care, reduction in ICU readmissions, and alterations in post-ICU discharge disposition (Pun et al. Crit Care Med.
 2019;47:3-14).